depperm/first-project-ideas/README.md

 Three by three grid, Xs and Os, alternating turns, three in a row for a win ... does this need more of an explanation [the game](https://www.google.com/search?q=tic%20tac%20toe)
 #### Tetris
 ### Sudoku Generator/Solver
+Nine by nine grid, filled with one through nine with each row, column, and block containing no repeats.
+Nein, nine isn't used too much. *Start creating the solver first.*
 ### TOTP Generator
+You know those 6 digit random digits that change every 30 seconds to verify that you are you, well someone needs to generate them.
 ### Typing Test
 Want to measure how fast you actually are when you sit in front of your computer?
 No, well some people do, and to do that we need to measure how much they type, over a period of time, while counting typos.